 Our primary objectives with respect to our investment portfolio are to preserve capital and generate investment income, while maintaining sufficient liquidity to cover our operating needs.
 We aim to achieve diversification as to type, quality, maturity, industry and issuer.
-At December 31, 2022, our investment portfolio was comprised entirely of investment grade fixed maturity securities, including U.S. Treasury securities and obligations of U.S. government agencies, municipal debt securities, corporate debt securities, and asset-backed securities.
-We also held short-term investments, such as commercial paper.
+At December 31, 2023, our investment portfolio was comprised of investment grade fixed maturity securities, including U.S. Treasury securities and obligations of U.S. government agencies, municipal debt securities, corporate debt securities, and asset-backed securities.
+We also held short-term investments, such as U.S. Treasury Bills and commercial paper.